arinco-crew-community/automation-anywhere-devops/README.md

 # Automation Anywhere DevOps
-This blog explains how to setup an Azure DevOps Pipeline for moving bots from Development Control Room to UAT and Production for Automation Anywhere 360 which is Automation Anywhere cloud offering.
+In this blog, we will explore how to build an Azure DevOps Pipeline for moving bots between Development Control Room and UAT/Production for Automation Anywhere 360, the cloud service offered by Automation Anywhere.

 ## What is Automation Anywhere
-Automation Anywhere in very simple terms is an RBA which stands for Robotic Process Automation.
-It provides lots of tools to automate repetetive tasks.
-Automation Anywhere is a complex RBA provider among many others but detailing its functionalities is beyound the scope of the blog article.
+In simple terms, Automation Anywhere is a Robotic Process Automation (RPA) solution that offers numerous tools to automate repetitive tasks.
+Although it's a more complex RPA provider, a detailed exploration of its functionalities falls outside the purview of this blog article.

 If you like reading documentations, Automation Anywhere itself has a lot to say in [their docs](https://docs.automationanywhere.com/bundle/enterprise-v2019/page/enterprise-cloud/topics/product-feature-lifecycle/learn-overview.html)